MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 When the SharePoint site geo move completes, the existing shared links for the files that were moved will automatically redirect to the new geo location.

-### Most Recent Files in Office (MRU)
+### Most Recently Used files in Office (MRU)

 The MRU service is updated with the site url and its content URLs once the move completes.
 This applies to Word, Excel, and PowerPoint.

-### OneNote Experience
+### OneNote experience

 OneNote win32 client and UWP (Universal) App will automatically detect and seamlessly sync notebooks to the new site location once site move is complete.
-The user does not need to sign-in again or take any other action.
+The user does not need to sign in again or take any other action.
 The only visible indicator to the user is notebook sync would fail when site move is in progress.
 This experience is available on the following OneNote client versions:

 - OneNote win32 – Version 16.0.8326.2096 (and later)
 - OneNote UWP – Version 16.0.8431.1006 (and later)
 - OneNote Mobile App – Version 16.0.8431.1011 (and later)

-### Teams (applicable to O365 Group connected sites)
+### Teams (applicable to Office 365 Group connected sites)

 When the SharePoint site geo move completes, users will have access to their Office 365 Group site files on the Teams app.
 Additionally, files shared via Teams chat from their site prior to geo move will continue to work after move is complete.